 I was again honored to be invited to DS World Dubai, held last week at the Grand Hyatt Dubai, and I arrived with curiosity.

-Let's go over everything Dentsply Sirona showcased.
+Let's go over everything Dentsply Sirona showcased at DS World Dubai 2026.

 The DS Portfolio on Display

 True to form, DS World Dubai showcased Dentsply Sirona's expansive portfolio.
-Everything was on display – from their latest CAD/CAM innovations to their restorative solutions and endodontic equipment.
+Everything was on display – from their CAD/CAM innovations to their restorative solutions and endodontic equipment.

 There were no major digital announcements at this event.
 No new scanner hardware.
 No surprise milling machines like in DS World in Las Vegas.
 The recently announced CEREC mills from Vegas – CEREC Go and Primemill Lite – haven't yet reached the MENA region, though DS confirmed they're coming eventually.